EOSIO/eos/README.md

 Welcome to the EOS.IO source code repository!

 ## Getting Started
-The following instructions overview the process of getting the software, building it, and running a simple test network that produces blocks.
+The following instructions overview the process of getting the software, building it, running a simple test network that produces blocks, account creation and uploading a sample contract to the blockchain.

 ## Setting up a build/development environment
 This project is written primarily in C++14 and uses CMake as its build system.
 An up-to-date Clang and the latest version of CMake is recommended.